Social media and identity

 Social media can have both positive and negative impacts on a user's identity.
 Scholars within the fields of psychology and communication study the relationship between social media and identity in order to understand individual behavior, psychological impacts, and social patterns.
-Communication within political or social groups online can result in practice application, real-world implementation of a concept, of those found identities or the adoption of them as a whole.
-Young people, defined as emerging adults in or entering college, are especially found to have their identities shaped through social media.
+Communication within political or social groups online can result in practical application, real-world implementation of a concept, of those found identities or the adoption of them as a whole.
+Young people, defined as emerging adults in or entering college, are especially likely to have their identities shaped by social media.